BMW 3 Series Vs 4 Series

 Despite big differences on the outside, once you go inside both cars are virtually identical.
 Things like the shifter, gauge cluster screens and touch screen placement remain the same.

 The only difference is that the 4 series comes with sport seats and a sports steering wheel as standard, whereas they cost extra on the 3 series.

 It shouldn’t be surprising that a 4-door sedan is more practical than a 2-door coupe.

-Not only is rear-row seat access much easier, but the 3 series sedan can fit 5 (40/20/40 rear row seating arrangement) whereas the 4 series coupe can only fit 4 people.
-Passengers in the back of 4 series coupe also have significantly less headroom and legroom.
+Not only is rear-row seat access much easier, but the 3 series sedan can fit 5 people (40/20/40 rear row seating arrangement) whereas the 4 series coupe can only fit 4 people.
+Passengers in the back of the 4 series coupe also have significantly less headroom and legroom.